 Substantial & Misdemeanor Battery Lawyer

 Rick Coad is an experienced felony and misdemeanor battery defense attorney in Madison, Wisconsin.
-He has more than 18 years of experience defending these charges that can bring serious consequences upon conviction.
+He has 20 years of experience defending these charges that can bring serious consequences upon conviction.

 Attorney Rick Road